conduktor/conduktor-docs/docs/platform/reference/resource-reference/kafka.md

 **Subject checks:**
 - `metadata.cluster` is a valid Kafka Cluster
-- `metadata.name` must belong to the Application Instance.
+- `metadata.name` must belong to the Application Instance
-- One of `spec.schema` or `spec.schemaFile` must be present. `schema` requires an inline schema, `schemaFile` requires a path to a file that contains the schema (relative to the CLI execution path).
+- One of `spec.schema` or `spec.schemaFile` must be present. `schema` requires an inline schema, `schemaFile` requires a path to a file that contains the schema (relative to the CLI execution path)
 - `spec.format` is optional.
-Defines the schema format: AVRO (default), PROTOBUF, JSON.
+Defines the schema format: AVRO (default), PROTOBUF, JSON
 - `spec.compatibility` is optional.
 Defines the subject compatibility mode: GLOBAL (default), BACKWARD, BACKWARD_TRANSITIVE, FORWARD, FORWARD_TRANSITIVE, FULL, FULL_TRANSITIVE, NONE
-  - Use `GLOBAL` if you want the compatibility mode to be the one defined at the Schema Registry global level.
+  - Use `GLOBAL` if you want the compatibility mode to be the one defined at the Schema Registry global level
 - `spec.references` is optional.
-It specifies the names of referenced schemas.
+It specifies the names of referenced schemas
 - In dry-run mode, subject will be checked against the SchemaRegistry's [/compatibility/subjects/:subject/versions API](https://docs.confluent.io/platform/current/schema-registry/develop/api.html#sr-api-compatibility)

 **Side effect in Console & Kafka:**
 - Kafka / Schema Registry
-  - Subject is created / updated.
+  - Subject is created / updated
   - To

 ### Connector